complete-dope/codex/content/posts/Brushing-up-LLM.md

 # SYSTEM DESIGN
 Words to use :

+Hashing : if the search query is too long to search or too long to cache we can hash it and store to reduce the bits stored / transferred

 Data ingestion : High Throughput , Streaming , Kafka
 Data parsing : Apache Tika,  Unstructured.io
 Data storage : Object storage ( blob ) S3